 Unsure About Air Fork Conversion Kits?

-As with all shock absorbers, air forks generally consists of two parts: a spring and a damper.
-The spring might be implemented with a steel coil or compressed air on the case of the Showa SFF TAC AIR and the WP AER 48 and 43.
+As with all shock absorbers, forks generally consists of two parts: a spring and a damper.
+The spring might be implemented with a steel coil or with compressed air in the case of the KYB PSF, Showa SFF TAC AIR and the WP AER.

-Various materials have unique spring rates, which have a fundamental effect on their attributes as a whole.
-In addition, a cartridge makes up the front’s entire internals.
-It also improves the feedback and performance behaviour.
-It is possible to exchange the original internals, including the top cap, given it is compatible.
+Different springs have different attributes, especially spring rates.
+A cartridge makes up the front’s damping internals.
+It provides the feedback and performance behaviour.
+It is possible to exchange the complete original internals, including the top cap, with a compatible aftermarket system.

 What are Coil-Sprung Forks?

-These coil-sprung parts keep a steady spring rate during the course of their travel.
+Coil springs keep a steady spring rate during the course of their travel.
 However, this rate escalates with travel, making them more progressive.
 It is true to say all steel coil springs are progressive, the further they are compressed the stiffer they become but they become stiffer in a linear motion.
 When we talk progressive springs we mean variable rate springs that are wound with a progressive pitch.
-While this sounds great, a spring that gets stiffer the futher its compressed, the fact the spring is non linear in the spring rate increase makes the forks more unpredictable, especially in corners.
+A spring that gets stiffer the further it's compressed sounds great, but the fact it is non linear in the rate increase makes the forks more unpredictable, especially in corners.
 We don’t use progressive pitch springs in forks very much for this reason.

 A Range of Performance Benefits

 We’ve discovered the biggest benefit to the air fork is the weight savings that come with it.
 While the weight difference is an advantage, it doesn't outweigh the difference in performance.
-There are definitely a few other advantages as well.
+There are definitely a few other advantages to a coil spring setup as well.

 Check out some of the other wins that come with a conversion of this kind: